parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/advance/contract_storage.md

 Lazily stores a list of items in `Storage`.
 Vector implements `Index`, `IndexMut`, and has an `iter` method, so most of the things you can do with `std::vec::Vec`, you can probably do with `Vector` too.

 In the below example, the contract field `nicknames` is a `Vector` of `String`.
 It loads data from the world state only when it is needed to be read, and stores data after the method call.
-It calls `iter()` to get an iterator as `std::vec::Vec` and cal `push()` to save data to the world state.
+It calls `iter()` to get an iterator as `std::vec::Vec`, and calls `push()` to save data to the world state.
 Besides, it supports indexing for accessing particular indexed elements.

 ```rust
 #[contract]